jupyter/notebook/docs/source/notebook.rst

 information necessary to connect to the kernel.
 You can also request this connection data by running the ``%connect_info`` :ref:`magic
 <magics_explained>`.
 This will print the same ID information as well as the
-content of the JSON data structure it contains.
+content of the JSON data structure contained in the associated kernel file maintained by the server.

 You can then, for example, manually start a Qt console connected to the *same* kernel from the command line, by passing a portion of the ID::